luisansorge/assembly_annotation_course/README.md

-# Genome and Transcriptome Assembly Project
+# Genome and Transcriptome Assembly

 This repository contains scripts and instructions for **assembling and evaluating the genome and transcriptome** of *Arabidopsis thaliana* accessions using PacBio HiFi and Illumina RNA-Seq data.